dipti95/CloudDeveloperCapstone/README.md

-# Serverless TODO
+# Serverless APP

-To implement this project, you need to implement a simple TODO application using AWS Lambda and Serverless framework.
-Search for all comments starting with the `TODO:` in the code to find the placeholders that you need to implement.

-# Functionality of the application

-This application will allow creating/removing/updating/fetching TODO items.
-Each TODO item can optionally have an attachment image.
-Each user only has access to TODO items that he/she has created.
+This application will allow creating/removing/updating/fetching PRODUCT items.
+Each PRODUCT item can optionally have an attachment image.
+Each user only has access to PRODUCT items that he/she has created.

-# TODO items
+# PRODUCT items

-The application should store TODO items, and each TODO item contains the following fields:
+The application should store PRODUCT items, and each PRODUCT item contains the following fields:

 - `todoId` (string) - a unique id for an item
 - `createdAt` (string) - date and time when an item was created
-- `name` (string) - name of a TODO item (e.g. "Change a light bulb")
+- `name` (string) - name of a PRODUCT item (e.g. "Change a light bulb")
+- `category` (string) - name of a PRODUCT item (e.g. "Change a light bulb")
-- `dueDate` (string) - date and time by which an item should be completed
+- `bestBefore` (string) - date and time by which an item should be use
-- `done` (boolean) - true if an item was completed, false otherwise
+- `sold` (boolean) - true if an item was sold, false otherwise
-- `attachmentUrl` (string) (optional) - a URL pointing to an image attached to a TODO item
+- `attachmentUrl` (string) (optional) - a URL pointing to an image attached to a PRODUCT item

-You might also store an id of a user who created a TODO item.
+You might also store an id of a user who created a PRODUCT item.

 ## Prerequisites